octopusden/octopus-vcs-facade/README.md

 ## Build features

 Project version is used as docker image tag and **project-unique identifier** of test environment if `test.platform` is `okd`.
-By default, it is generated using host name and must be overriden via -PbuildVersion=... on CI/CD.
+By default, it is generated using host name and must be overriden via -Pversion=... on CI/CD.